sreenaths/minimcp/README.md

 #### Key Features
 - 🔗 Easy to embed into existing servers, CLI tools, or background workers
-- 🛠 Passing and managing context per request
+- 🛠 Passing metadata and managing context per request
 - ⚡ Asynchronous, stateless message processing (stateless between requests)
 - 📝 Easy handler registration for different MCP message types
 - 🧩 Separation of concerns: transport layer is completely separate from message handling
 - 📦 Minimal dependencies—just the official SDK

 #### Non-Features
-- 🚫 No built-in session management
+- 🚫 Session management — _Easily build your own with metadata and context_
+- 🚫 Authentication — _Use your existing authentication system_
 - 🚫 No server-initiated messaging

 ## Using MiniMCP